grame-cncm/faustdoc/src/manual/syntax.md

 ### Widget Modulation

-Widget modulation allows to add inputs to existing code in order to act on the signals produced internally by its widgets.
-This operation is done directly by the compiler and doesn't require any modification of the existing code by the user.

-A widget modulation consists of a list of target widgets and an expression using them:
+*Widget modulation* acts on the widgets of an existing Faust expression, but without requiring any manual modifications of the expression's code.
+This operation is done directly by the compiler, according to a list of *target widgets* and associated *modulators*.
+Target widgets are specified by their label, as used in the graphical user interface.
+Modulators are Faust expressions that describe how to transform the signal produced by widgets.
+The syntax of a widget modulation is the following:

 <img src="img/widgetModulation.jpg" class="mx-auto d-block" width="60%">